katy-kik10/project/README.md

 4. **Conditional Formatting**: Applied a color gradient to the retention matrix to visually identify "[churn points](https://docs.google.com/spreadsheets/d/15GVAmItw9gXh0ffUzEpwybTalQo5MiTZphTUiVbBJAY/edit?gid=1679518782#gid=1679518782)."

-## Insights
+## Project insights
-**Initial Drop-off**: Most cohorts experience the steepest decline in Month 1, which is typical for digital products, but the rate of stabilization varies by source.
+**Organic Loyalty**: Organic users are the gold standard, maintaining a Month 1 retention of >73% and stabilizing at a solid 56% by Month 5.

-**Segment Performance**: Organic users generally demonstrate a higher "long-tail" retention compared to Promo users, who often churn quickly after the initial incentive period.
+**Promo Churn**: Promo-driven cohorts experience a steep decline in activity, plummeting from 50% to 9% after the promotional offers ends.

-**Seasonality**: Cohorts joined in early 2025 (e.g., January) showed different engagement levels compared to later cohorts, suggesting changes in acquisition quality or product updates.
+**Business Impact**: Identified that organic users are 6x more likely to stay long-term, suggesting a strategic shift from discount-heavy acquisition to organic brand growth.

-## Conclusion
+## Final conclusion
-The analysis reveals that while Promo campaigns are effective for rapid user acquisition, Organic users provide higher lifetime value (LTV) due to superior retention.
+The analysis reveals that while Promo campaigns are effective for rapid user acquisition, Organic users provide higher lifetime value due to superior retention.

 To optimize marketing spend, it is recommended to refine the targeting of promo campaigns to attract users whose behavior more closely mirrors the organic segment.